zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 - I have also read recently about [smollm](https://huggingface.co/blog/smollm)
 - [MobileLLM](https://github.com/facebookresearch/MobileLLM) is cited by smollm, seems to be developed by Facebook but the models do not seem to be available.

+However Smollm models have only 2k context length.

 ## Results

 ## Conclusion